msunbay/zod-dbs/README.md

 - Optionally transforms date fields to ISO strings using `.toISOString()`.
 - Excludes only SERIAL/auto-incrementing columns and columns from non-table relations (views, etc.).

-### Casing
+### Casing Transforms

 zod-dbs supports different casing styles for generated schemas and types.
 By default zod-dbs uses `PascalCase` for object names and `camelCase` for properties.
 You can specify the desired casing for field names and object names using the `--field-name-casing` and `--object-name-casing` options.

-If case transforms are needed, zod-dbs generates additional "base" schemas and transform functions to convert between the database column names and the desired casing.
+If your database column names are in e.g snake_case and the field name casing is set to camelCase (the default), zod-dbs automatically detects whether a case transformation is needed for each table.
+If so it generates additional "base" schemas and transform functions to convert between the database column names and the desired casing.
-Using `--case-transform false` option disables the automatic casing transformation for field names, which means that the generated schemas will use the original database column names as-is without any transformation.
+You can disable this behavior by using `--case-transform false`.
+This means that the generated schemas will use the original database column names as-is without any transformation.
+Note that object casing is not affected by this flag, only fields / properties.

 ### Singularization